mgao6767/specurve/README.md

 | controlvariablebygroup | the labels of control variables in the configuration file indicate combination of groups, instead of each indicating a distinct group.
 Please see the example above to better understand the difference. |

 ## Update log

+2024-03-03:

+- Add options `noci99` and `noci95` to hide the 99% and 95% confidence intervals, respectively.
+- Thanks to Kausik Chaudhuri from University of Leeds for suggesting the feature.

 2024-02-18: